CrossRef/rest-api-doc/README.md

     https://api.crossref.org/works?query.author=richard+feynman

-Field queries can be combined with the general `query` paramter and each other.
+Field queries can be combined with the general `query` parameter and each other.
 Each query parameter is ANDed with the others:

     https://api.crossref.org/works?query.bibliographic=room+at+the+bottom&query.author=richard+feynman